CamilaJaviera91/mock-data-factory/README.md

 ### 📋 Features

-- Automatically creates required tables (client, product, orders)

-- Populates:

-    - 200 fake clients

-    - 30 pre-defined products across categories

-    - 500 randomized orders with realistic dates and values

-- Uses Python's psycopg2 and Faker libraries

-- Customizable and easy to extend
+- SQL-based data generation tailored for BigQuery.

+- Modular models for entities like customers, products, and orders.

+- Parameterized row volume, allowing generation of datasets with varying sizes (e.g., 10K, 1M rows).

+- DBT-ready structure for scalable development.

+- Easy integration with data pipeline tools such as Airflow and Cloud Composer.

 ---